Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 To cleanse and remove heavy metals.

-European naturopathy uses Coriander especially to remove heavy metals from the body, which are in the air, drinking water, and food.
+European naturopathy utilizes coriander, especially to remove heavy metals from the body, which can be found in the air, drinking water, and food.
 Toxic metals such as mercury, cadmium, lead, and aluminum are so dangerous because they accumulate in the tissues, weaken the immune system, and may eventually lead to diseases like Alzheimer’s or cancer.

-Mercury vapor from amalgam fillings leaks and gets into our organism.
+Mercury vapor from amalgam fillings leaks and gets into our organisms.

 Coriander is capable of releasing large amounts of mercury from the tissues.

-As part of detoxification after tooth renovations, the use of concentrated coriander extract is recommended in combination with chlorella and wild garlic to guarantee the elimination of the toxicant.
+As part of detoxification after tooth renovations, the use of concentrated coriander extract is recommended in combination with chlorella and wild garlic to help ensure the elimination of toxins.

 Also, read >HOW TO USE HEALTHY AROMATIC HERBS INSTEAD OF SALT